Washington / County

 Is Browns Point, WA a safe place to live?

-Browns Point offers a relatively safe environment, with a violent crime rate of 220 incidents per 100,000 residents and a property crime rate of 2,050 per 100,000.
-Most residents enjoy peace of mind, but it's wise to take standard precautions, as the chance of experiencing property crime is about 1 in 49.
+Browns Point is considered a safe community, with a low violent crime rate of 220 incidents per 100,000 residents and a property crime chance of 1 in 49.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Washington.

 220